node-3d/3d-core-raub/README.md

 A convenience shortcut to induce `requestAnimationFrame`-driven render loop.
 Function `cb` is called, whenever the default document is ready to produce a new frame.
 The function is **BOUND** to the default document instance.

+### class Brush

+Creates a screen-sized overlay, where a circle is drawn around the specified position.

+### class Cloud

+Base class for custom-VBO based geometries.

+### class Drawable

+Base class for all drawable classes exported by this module.

+### class Points

+A custom-VBO based point-cloud.

+### class Lines

+A custom-VBO based line-cloud.

+### class Tris

+A custom-VBO based triangle-cloud.

+### class Rect

+A single rectangle.
+Probably supports corner-radius

+### class Screen

+A further abstraction of Document, encapsulating some three.js-specific logics.

+### class Surface

+A Rect that mimics a Screen for drawable objects.